 Using Both Sources Effectively

 Consider total acquisition cost.
-Auction purchases incur buyer’s premiums (typically 20-25% of hammer price) plus potential shipping.
+Auction purchases incur buyer’s premiums (typically 20-25% of hammer) plus shipping.
 A $1,000 hammer price becomes $1,250+ delivered.
-Dealer prices often include shipping and don’t have hidden premiums.
+Dealer prices often include shipping without hidden premiums.
 Compare final, all-in costs.

 Selling Considerations

 Auctions reach maximum audiences but extract fees.
 Seller commissions (10-15% typical) plus photography, insurance, and listing costs reduce net proceeds.
-A $5,000 auction result might net $4,000-4,250 after all fees.
+A $5,000 auction result might net $4,000-4,250 after everything.

 Dealer purchases provide immediate liquidity at lower prices.
 Dealers must profit on resale, so they buy at wholesale—often 50-70% of retail value.
 A note worth $5,000 retail might bring $3,000-3,500 from a dealer.
 The trade-off is immediate payment versus auction uncertainty.